m4vic/NLPstockscreenerGPT/README.md

 - Gemini API key (very important) Its FREE
 - Some basic Python knowledge (or just follow the steps below)

-pip install pandas yfinance beautifulsoup4 requests google-generativeai regex
+pip install pandas yfinance beautifulsoup4 requests google-generativeai regex streamlit

 ## 🔧 How to Use (Step by Step)
 ## Step 1: Copy the Files